AshishY794/web2apk/README.md

 1. 🔄 **Checks for Changes**: Automatically detects if any files in www/ folder have been modified
 2. 🎨 **Updates App Settings**: Optionally update app name, icon, splash screen, etc.
 3. 📦 **Increments Version**: Automatically updates version number (patch/minor/major)
+4. 🔧 **Auto-Detects Branch**: Automatically uses the correct branch name (master or main)
-4. 🚀 **Pushes to GitHub**: Commits and pushes all changes to your repository
+5. 🚀 **Pushes to GitHub**: Commits and pushes all changes to your repository
-5. ⏳ **Builds Updated APK**: Waits for GitHub Actions to build your updated app
+6. ⏳ **Builds Updated APK**: Waits for GitHub Actions to build your updated app
-6. 📥 **Downloads APK**: Automatically downloads the updated APK with version details
+7. 📥 **Downloads APK**: Automatically downloads the updated APK with version details

 ### **Update Workflow:**
 ```bash